lszeremeta/molstruct/README.md

 Supported [MolecularEntity](https://bioschemas.org/profiles/MolecularEntity/0.5-RELEASE/) properties that correspond to default CSV column names: `identifier`, `name`, `inChIKey`, `inChI`, `smiles`, `url`, `iupacName`, `molecularFormula`, `molecularWeight`, `monoisotopicMolecularWeight`, `description`, `disambiguatingDescription`, `image`, `alternateName` and `sameAs`.
 You can rename the columns if needed (see [Column name change arguments](#column-name-change-arguments) below).
 You can also use [presets](#predefined-presets).

-### Predefined presets

-To make your work easier, Molstruct has built-in preset support.
-Thanks to this, you do not have to set everything manually, you just select the appropriate preset and it's ready.
-The presets are flexible.
-If you want to change e.g. the column names selected for a preset, you can do so.
-At the moment you can use the [DrugBank open](https://www.drugbank.ca/releases/latest#open-data) preset.
-It is planned to add more in the future.
-Any suggestions are welcome!

-#### DrugBank Open (``drugbank-open``)

-Settings for the [open DrugBank dataset](https://www.drugbank.ca/releases/latest#open-data) in CSV file.
-The following settings are used for ``drugbank-open`` preset:

-* ``--value-delimiter`` is set to ' | '
-* ``--identifier`` is set to 'CAS'
-* ``--name`` is set to 'Common name'
-* ``--inChIKey`` is set to 'Standard InChI Key'
-* ``--alternateName`` is set to 'Synonyms'

 ### Informative arguments

 * `-h`, `--help` show help message and exit